 To make a pom pom, place the wool between the two cardboard tubes to secure before wrapping it around the tubes.
 For smaller pom poms, use pencils or a fork instead.

-You only need to wrap the wool around the tubes about three times if you’re using thick wool.
+If you’re using thick wool, you only need to wrap the wool around the tubes about five times.
 The more wool you add the denser the pom pom will be.

 If you use thinner wool you’ll be wrapping for what seems like forever to get that same thick layer 🙂 Once you’re done wrapping we can tie it all together using trick #2.